The Best UX Portfolio Website Builders Cover Image

 © Codecademy.
 Fair Use

-We suggest that you take Codecademy’s introduction courses to HTML, CSS and JavaScript so that you’ll get a firm grip of the foundational knowledge you’ll need to build your online UX portfolio.
+We suggest that you take Codecademy’s introduction courses to HTML, CSS, and JavaScript—that way, you’ll get a firm grip on the foundational knowledge which you’ll need to build your online UX portfolio.

-In fact, if you want to master the basics of HTML, CSS and JavaScript, we highly recommend that you take courses from both Khan Academy and Codecademy.
-That’s because both platforms teach with different methodologies and from different perspectives; if you take courses from both platforms, you’ll have a holistic picture of the basics of front-end development.
+As a matter of fact, if you want to master the basics of HTML, CSS, and JavaScript, we highly recommend that you take courses from both Khan Academy and Codecademy—and that’s because both platforms teach with different methodologies and from different perspectives.
+So, if you take courses from both platforms, you’ll have a holistic picture of the basics of front-end development and be all the better equipped.

 7 Design Guidelines to Follow When You Build Your Own Online UX Design Portfolio